 Our business, including our relationships with our customers, is subject to regulation, supervision and examination under U.S. federal, state and foreign laws and regulations.
 These laws and regulations cover all aspects of our business, including lending and collection practices, treatment of our customers, safeguarding deposits, customer privacy and information security, capital structure, liquidity, dividends and other capital distributions, transactions with affiliates and conduct and qualifications of personnel.
 Such laws and regulations directly and indirectly affect key drivers of our profitability, including, for example, capital and liquidity, product offerings, risk management, and costs of compliance.
 As a savings and loan holding company and financial holding company, Synchrony is subject to regulation, supervision and examination by the Federal Reserve Board.
 As a large provider of consumer financial services, we are also subject to regulation, supervision and examination by the CFPB.
 The Bank is a federally chartered savings association.
-As such, the Bank is subject to regulation, supervision and examination by the CFPB.
-The Bank is a federally chartered savings association.
 As such, the Bank is subject to regulation, supervision and examination by the OCC, which is its primary regulator, and by the CFPB.
-In addition, the Bank, as an insured depository institution, is supervision and examination.
+In addition, the Bank, as an insured depository institution, is supervised by the FDIC.
+The Dodd-Frank Act and regulations promulgated thereunder have had, and may continue to have, a significant impact on our business, results of operations and financial condition.
 As a result, the extensive laws and regulations to which we are subject and with which we must comply significantly impact our earnings, results of operations, financial condition and competitive position.
-The impact of such regulations on our business is discussed further below, as well as in "Management's Discussion and Analysis of Financial Condition and Results of Operations " (MD&A) and "Risk Factors Relating to Regulation" of this Form 10-K Report.
+The impact of such regulations on our business is discussed further below, as well as in "Management's Discussion and Analysis of Financial Condition and Results of Operations" (MD&A) and "Risk Factors Relating to Regulation" of this Form 10-K Report.